jooray/signal-monitoring/README.md

 you can configure the shell to just print "ssh_connection_ok" on stdout.
 It does not need to be able to execute any other commands.

+**check_script** takes a check identificator as the first parameter and the rest are executed (warning, no sanity checking, we expect no user input coming to this).
+If the script returns an error status, it failed (exit status >0)

 The last **signal-cli** command just downloads all messages for this instance and drops them.
 Use this if this script is the only user using this server to ease up storage requirements for signal servers and make sure that it does not